 Unfortunately, the same richness and complexity make it unsuitable for non-technical users or for organizations looking to build simple, rule-based bots.
 RASA NLU can be used to build both voice and text-based bots and integrates with most messaging channels via API.

 As one of the most widely used open-source platforms for Facebook messenger-based chatbots, it’s no surprise that over 360,000 bots have been created with Chatfuel.
-Besides a centralized platform on which to develop conversational AI experiences, Chatfuel also offers a system of conversational rules that can be defined via a creator dashboard and a limited NLP system (based on phrase recognition) that can be enhanced via integration with Google-owned Dialogflow.
+Besides a centralized platform on which to develop Generative Conversational AI experiences, Chatfuel also offers a system of conversational rules that can be defined via a creator dashboard and a limited NLP system (based on phrase recognition) that can be enhanced via integration with Google-owned Dialogflow.

 One of the core benefits of this platform is the simplified editing tool sets that give users the ability to design chatbots without any coding experience.
 Other key features include support for over multiple languages, built-in analytics and a host of plugins for integration into Facebook, Twitter, Dropbox, Google, Bing, JSON API, and Live Chat, to name a few.